ubccpsc/310/resources/readings/Languages.md

 age = '10'; // !ok, '10' is a string, not an int
 ```

-In contrast, languages that use dynamic types, _values_ rather than variables have types.
+In contrast, in languages that use dynamic types, _values_ rather than variables have types.
 For example, in JavaScript:

 ```javascript
 var age; // age does not have a type